7 Google Ads Black Friday Tips for 2022

 It’s also crucial that all the products in your feed are well-optimized.
 Make sure that you’re using keywords customers will use in the product title and description.
 You don’t just want to say “Black shoes,” for example; your product title will want to specify “Women’s Black Leather Loafers.”

-You can read more about Google Shopping optimization tips here.
+And if you prefer text, can read more about Google Shopping optimization tips here.

-5. Market High-Demand Products on Their Own
+10. Market High-Demand Products on Their Own

 Many businesses have certain high-demand products that consumers are chomping at the bits to get.